MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Join-MgBetaGroupDriveListContentTypeWithHubSite.md

 # Join-MgBetaGroupDriveListContentTypeWithHubSite

 ## SYNOPSIS
-Associate a \[content type\]\[contentType\] with a list of hub sites.
+Associate a content type\]\[contentType\] with a list of hub sites.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Join-MgGroupDriveListContentTypeWithHubSite](/powershell/module/Microsoft.Graph.Groups/Join-MgGroupDriveListContentTypeWithHubSite?view=graph-powershell-1.0)
+This API is available in the following \[national cloud deployments.

 ## SYNTAX